How to Reverse Engineer iOS Apps with Hopper, Ghidra & R2Frida

 • Tracing Functions: Ferri outlined how to set up a file to trace functions and replace values to bypass security checks.
 He also discusses how to filter out what's going on so you can stub your own trace.

 • Private APIs: Some APIs, like 'ptrace,' are private and not allowed by Apple's specifications.
-However, they can be used for process debugging.
+However, they can be used for debugging iOS apps.

 The Future of iOS App Security